Summit, Rhode Island

 Summit is a village within the town of Coventry, Rhode Island.

-Summit developed as a railroad village near Greene, Rhode Island with "half-dozen white clapboard houses [which] center around a church, a library, and a store."
+Summit developed as a railroad village near Greene, Rhode Island, with "half-dozen white clapboard houses [which] center around a church, a library, and a store."
 The original Summit Baptist Church building was constructed in 1862 and served the congregation until a new building was constructed nearby in 2001.
 The Coventry Historical Society now owns the old church building and maintains exhibits at the nearby Summit library.
-The Summit General Store, dating to 1888, is still in business.
+The Summit General Store, dating to 1888, has since been closed as of 2022.
+In 2025 the Summit General Store re-opened as Suzy-Q's Summit General.
+The village was once called Perry's Hollow, with the current name Summit signifying a high point of the area.
+Throughout the 1800's, the town hosted a station for the New York and New England Railroad, providing wood and water for incoming trains.
+The area has been mostly farmland, producing goods that were previously shipped to Providence, Rhode Island by train during its active years.